grievans/cs326-final-vav/docs/milestone2.md

 ### Login

-Gets a token to be used for logging the client into a specified account, given the correct email and password.
+Retrieves a token to be used for logging the client into a specified account, given the correct email and password.
 Note logging out does not depend on any server data, and thus there is not an equivalent operation for that.

-**GET** /user/login
+**POST** /user/login

 *Parameters:*
 | Name | Type | In | Description |